libmcu/libmcu/modules/trace/README.md

 or `CFLAGS += -finstrument-functions` in case of Makefile.

-The default buffer size for tracing is 1024 bytes which can hold up to about 113 function calls.
-The buffer size can be changed by `TRACE_BUFSIZE` define.
+The default number of tracing slots is 128 which can hold up to 128 function calls.
+The maximum number of slots can be changed by `TRACE_MAXLEN` define.